 This is where I choose to draw the line and stand in my value.

 A huge part of my coaching is helping my clients feel worthy, live in abundance, and bring their rates into alignment with their value.
 If I kept lowering my rates, how could my clients trust me to be able to help them charge what they are really worth?

 Your rates are simply a filter for the clients that you want to work with.
 Price implies value and I’ve learned from experience that the client who doesn’t pay your full rate is the client who doesn’t play full out.

 And you only want clients who are all in, in every way.

 IMPLEMENT: Do you have a client who you don’t want to be working with any more?
 Let them go.
 Then breathe into the new space you just created.
 It’s better for you and for them.
 Do you feel undervalued because you are delivering great results but you agreed to work with someone at a lower rate than feels good to you?
 This is your opportunity to draw a line and stand in your worth.
 Honor your existing agreements but be willing to walk away from future clients that aren’t a fit on every level.
-Be proud of your value and the transformation that you create.
+Stand for your value and the transformation you create.

 8. Be Willing To Fail

 One of the hardest things about being a coach is being okay with rejection.

 In school we’re taught that failure = bad.